32-bit vs. 64-bit processor architecture?5 min read

 What is 32-bit, first?

 In computer science, 32-bit is a type of CPU that is capable of transferring 32 bits of data per clock cycle, it’s the amount of information that your CPU can process each time it operates.
-This means it can work with 232 (4,294,967,295) decimal numbers; For better understanding, let’s take an example, you can think this architecture as a road, which has 32 lanes and just 32 “vehicles” (as 32-bit data) can transfer through the intersection at a time.
+This means it can work with 232 (4,294,967,295) decimal numbers; For better understanding, let’s take an example, you can think of this architecture as a road, which has 32 lanes and just 32 “vehicles” (as 32-bit data) can transfer through the intersection at a time.

-In general, the 32-bit processor was ubiquitous and was the primary processor used in all computers until the early of the 1990s.
+In general, the 32-bit processor was ubiquitous and was the primary processor used in all computers until the early 1990s.
 At that time, there are 2 famous chipmakers are Intel and AMD, they produced Intel Pentium and early AMD processors, respectively with the 32-bit processor architecture.
 If you open a file and see something like x86 or x86-32, you’re working with 32-bit architecture.

 32-bit processor computer is a single-core and only supports 232 bytes relatively equal to 4GB memory (RAM).
 Because of the limitation of memory access at a time, 32-bit performs poorly in graphic design, video rendering, and video editing compared with a 64-bit processor.